 1. Download ABR Beta and run ABRbeta.exe, it will extract the files to a new ABR folder.
 Make sure now or after step #3 to copy the ABR folder to a USB flash drive or another partition so it’s available after reinstallation.

-3. Run activation_backup.exe from the ABR folder and it will create two new files, backup-cert.xrm-ms and backup-key.txt in the ABR folder.
+2. Run activation_backup.exe from the ABR folder and it will create two new files, backup-cert.xrm-ms and backup-key.txt in the ABR folder.
 Hit Enter to close ABR.
-The backed up product key is not the same as the key on your Windows sticker and is an OEM specific one.
+The backed up product key is not the same as the key on your Windows COA sticker and is Manufacturer specific, which is normal.